MapaRuiz/DistributedSystems/Taller2_DCastro_JRozo_MRuiz_ECepeda/PROYECT.md

 ## License

 This project was developed for academic purposes as part of a Distributed Systems course.
 No commercial use is authorized without explicit permission.

-Let me know if you'd like this exported as a `.md` file or integrated into a GitHub repository structure.